O-Q/auto-deploy-nginx-script/ssl/README.md

-## AUTO SSL Certificate on Nginx Server
+# Auto SSL Certificate

 It will install and configure all!
-Also, redirection from HTTP to HTTPS will configure if you want.
+Use [Let's encrypt](https://letsencrypt.org) and [Certbot](https://certbot.eff.org/) in background. redirecting from HTTP to HTTPS will configure if you want.